aldenml/ecc/README.md

 BLS is a digital signature scheme with aggregation properties that can be applied to signatures and public keys.
-For this reason, in the context of blockchains, BLS signatures are used for authenticating transactions, votes during the consensus protocol, and to reduce the bandwidth and storage requirements.
+For this reason, in the context of blockchains, BLS signatures are used for authenticating transactions, votes during consensus protocols, and to reduce bandwidth and storage requirements.

 ### BLS12-381 Pairing